GitauHarrison/notes/linode/buy_domain.md

 ![Authenticate Your Domain](/images/linode/buy_domain/authenticate_your_domain_button.png)

 There are several questions you will be asked.
 The first page has two questions.
 Unfortunately, Linode, my DNS provider, is not listed in the dropdown menu.
-I needed to click on "Other Hoste (Not Listed)" to provide the host name.
+I needed to click on "Other Host (Not Listed)" to provide the host name.
 I also allowed for link branding in this domain.

 ![Authenticate Your Domain Page 1](/images/linode/buy_domain/authenticate_domain_page_1.png)

 Click on the "Next" button to continue.
-You will be required to update the domain name an email can be sent from.
+You will be required to update the domain name from which an email can be sent.
 A nice little preview of the email is shown as you key in your domain name.

 ![Authenticate Your Domain Page 2](/images/linode/buy_domain/authenticate_domain_page_2.png)

-Finally, I will manually need to add the records seen in page 3 to my domain in Linode.
+Finally, I will need to manually add the records seen in page 3 to my domain in Linode.
 There are five records that I need to add.
 These records need to be added to the CNAME section within Linode.

 ![Authenticate Your Domain Page 3](/images/linode/buy_domain/authenticate_domain_page_3.png)